sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_support_for_a_language.md

 ### Customizing Syntax Highlight Language

+The following settings apply only to the site settings.
+They are global configuration options for your Sourcegraph instance.

 If you have a custom language that is derived from an existing language, it is possible to configure Sourcegraph to highlight that language as another.

 For example: